Contrast-Security-OSS/docs/content/admin/teamserver/config/DistributedConfiguration.md

 #### Collect Configuration from Current TeamServer
 In the example below, Contrast has been installed at path `/usr/local/contrast`.
 You will need to gather the following:
+* data/conf/
+* data/esapi/
-* conf/
+* data/.contrast
-* esapi/
+* data/.initialized
-* .contrast
+* data/cache/
-* .initialized
+* data/contrast.lic
-* cache/
+* webapps/Contrast.war

+This code will compress necessary artifacts into your user's home directory.
 ```
-$ tar -czvf migrate.tar.gz /usr/local/contrast/data/conf /usr/local/contrast/data/contrast.lic /usr/local/contrast/data/esapi/ /usr/local/contrast/data/cache/ /usr/local/contrast/data/.initialized /usr/local/contrast/data/.contrast
+$ cd /usr/local/contrast
+$ tar -czvf ~/ctdc.tar.gz data/conf data/contrast.lic data/esapi/ data/cache/ data/.initialized data/.contrast webapps/Contrast.war
 ```
 #### Install Tomcat7 and Java
-This process will vary greatly based on your server software.
-The example script above is written for Ubuntu.
+This process will vary based on your operating system.
+You will need to install:
+* Tomcat7.
+(We recommend tomcat7.0.61)
+* Java7.
+(We recommend Java 1.7.0_80)

 ### Prepare and Configure Application Server

 #### Set contrast-data
 The first thing you will need to decide is the location of your contrast-data.
 In the example above, we create a folder inside /opt/ named 'contrast-data' but this could be anywhere.
 We want to make sure this volume is large enough for log files, caches, and activemq persistence.
+We recommend making this a separate volume to handle growth without impacting your overall system.

 Go ahead and create your contrast-data folder:
 ```